-If it is not possible to achieve these requirements a contribution will be required to support the development of a citywide network of public chargers.
+If it is not possible to achieve these requirements off-highway a contribution will be required to support the development of a citywide network of public chargers.

 In addition, where commercially sustainable:

 50% of the Accessible parking (as set out in the guidelines) must include active EVCP’s, and the remaining spaces must include the infrastructure to enable provision of EVCP’s in future.